silnrsi/font-abyssinica/documentation/source/resources.md

 ## Text conversion

 This font is encoded according to [The Unicode Standard](https://www.unicode.org/).
 If you have text that uses a legacy, non-Unicode encoding there are tools that can help you convert that text for use with Unicode fonts.
-See [Introduction to Text Conversion and Transliteration](https://scriptsource.org/entry/xlzd6n5aqt).
+See [Encoding Conversion](http://writingsystems.info/topics/encoding/encoding-conversion/).

 In order to use this font with existing data that was created for use with fonts developed using custom-encoded fonts, it is necessary to re-type or convert data to produce data that is encoded in conformance with the Unicode Standard.
 [SIL Converters](https://software.sil.org/silconverters/) and/or [TECkit](https://software.sil.org/teckit/) can be used for character encoding conversion.
 TECkit allows users to write their own custom conversion mappings.